WordsOut poems

 for whom in praise

-Two great
+(two great

-Caledonian people, and who dare say they are not?
+Caledonian people, and who dare say

-For though Michael
+for though Michael

-claims to be a Geordie, by temperament and by marriage he is certainly a Scot.
+claims to be a Geordie, by

-As they leave us
+as they leave us

-for the great city of
+for the great city of Birmingham

-Taking their three
+taking their three

 boys James, Andrew and Sam.

-They will first be
+will first be

-remembered as those two brave souls
+remembered as those two

-Who chose to
+who chose to

 reverse their domestic roles

-And Kate it was who
+and Kate it was who

-went out in the profession of law to work
+went out in the profession

-But Michael as
+but Michael as

-househusband did not his duties shirk
+househusband did not his

-For surely the
+for surely the

 stress of being a solicitor

-Is more restful
+is more restful

-than spending the day picking up Hula Hoops from the floor
+than spending the day picking up

-(Though Kate hasn’t
+though Kate hasn’t

 yet found, it is sad to tell

-A way to let
+a way to let

-Michael do the giving birth bit as well).
+Michael do the giving birth bit

 And it was a bold